racket/rhombus/rhombus/0000-rhombus.md

 ```

 This kind of immediate pattern-matching dispatch on a function
-argument is common enough that `function` supports it directly,
+argument is common enough that `fun` supports it directly,
 fusing the function declaration and the pattern match, like this:

 ```
-function
+fun
  | fib(0): 1
  | fib(1): 1
  | fib(n): fib(n-1) + fib(n-2)